Paultree/fake-windows-98/README2.md

 23/11/2022
 Implemented:
 - Basic taskbar with buttons as placeholders for icons.
+Rendered via JS.
 - Added a clock.
 - Added a start button.